I Am Already a Volunteer

 PRAY: "God, let this day and this dress assure this girl of Your love through us, that she is beautiful and worthy.
 God keep her safe."

-Jewelry & Shoes - 2 volunteers/shift in the Prayer Chapel, in the Connect behind the red stairs
+Jewelry & Shoes - 2 volunteers/shift in the Youth Space

 Thank you for serving in the Jewelry & Shoes room.
 The jewelry & shoes are a fun part of what we are doing.
 The generosity of offer these items completes the extravagance of our generosity in this Blessed Dress ministry and will make the girls feels even more cared for.
-Some girls may be traveling by city bus and will ask for a bag, we do not have any, but if you have access to anyone who might give us pink jewelry bags for 2017, that would be great.
+Some girls may be traveling by city bus and will ask for a bag, we have several and you are welcome to give them away.

 It is important that we limit selection to two pieces of jewelry and only for prom girls.
 A pair of earrings counts as one piece of jewelry.
 This is important so that our jewelry selection is available for all of the girl.
 Girls may be shopping for jewelry while waiting for their dress to steam and so will not have their dress with them.
 Girls who did not find a dress are still welcome to select jewelry, shoes and accessories.